Timothy C. Hain, MD Page last modified: February 16, 2014

 Even drops given as "otic anticeptics", such as Burow's solution (acetic acid plus aluminum sulfate), has been reported to cause toxicity in animal models when delivered into the middle ear (Suzuki et al, 2012).

 In some situations a perforation may be present but unknown to the treating doctor.
 For example, in otitis externa, the ear canal may be so swollen that one cannot see a perforation.
 The treater may not see the perforation, or might not have even looked.
 Another possible route for antibiotics to reach the middle ear is via an open mastoid cavity -- this is generally post-surgical.
 The literature suggests that between 7 and 15% of children on Medicaid with tubes or new TM perforation are given ototoxic drops containing neomycin.
 Multiple prescriptions increase risk.
-(Winterstein et al, 2012 a and b).
+(Winterstein et al, 2013).
 In part, this prescribing pattern may be related to the higher cost of non-toxic drops.

 |Example of a ventilation tube being placed in the ear drum, that could allow drops to enter into middle ear.
 This artists drawing, while a good depiction of the tube itself, does not include many normal anatomical landmarks.|